 SMBs can navigate these hurdles by adopting a phased approach and providing necessary support.

 - Gradual implementation: Start small, automating a single process before expanding.
+Automation enables continuous improvement by optimizing production processes and reducing waste.

 - Flexible, scalable solutions: Opt for automation systems that allow easy upgrades as your business evolves.